 - Blizzard Warning — Sustained wind gusts greater than or equal to 35 mph AND considerable falling and/or blowing snow, resulting in reduced visibility of less than 1/4 mile for at least three hours.

 - Ice Storm Warning — ½ inch or more of freezing rain.

 - Be informed by receiving alerts, warnings, and public safety information before, during, and after emergencies.

 - Create and review your family emergency plan.

-- If you receive medical treatments or home health care services, work with your medical provider to determine how to maintain care and service if you are unable to leave your home for a period of time.
+- If you receive dialysis, medical treatments or home health care services, work with your medical provider to determine how to maintain care and service if you are unable to leave your home for a period of time.

 - Assemble an emergency kit.
 Add seasonal supplies to your emergency kit, such as extra winter clothing and blankets.